limbernie/limbernie.github.io/_posts/2018-04-29-pinkys-palace-v2-walkthrough.md

 019965:  C=301      9 L	      28 W	    322 Ch	  "wp-includes"
 ```

-The directory `/secret` lists down the files in it and I find a text file `bambam.txt` with the following content.
+The directory `/secret` has a text file `bambam.txt` with the following content.

 ```
 # curl http://pinkydb/secret/bambam.txt